se-edu/learningresources/contents/revisionControl/bestPracticesGit.md

     - makes backtracking easier
     - easy to follow history
     - reverting/rolling back is much simpler
-    - you can use `git bisect` to find regressions easily
+    - you can use `git bisect` to find regressions on your branch easily without involving unrelated changes from `master`
 - ensures your changes are compatible with the head of the branch you're patching
 - makes reviewing/testing easier by [not including irrelevant code by merging](https://lwn.net/Articles/328436/)